a-narayan/a-narayan-old.github.io/about.md

 ---
 layout: basic
-description: Dr. Apurva Narayan leads research activities at the IDSL Lab.
-He is an assistant professor in the Department of Computer Science at the University of British Columbia (UBC) and an adjunct assistant professor at the University of Waterloo, Canada.
+description: Dr. Apurva Narayan leads research activities at the IS Lab.
+He is an assistant professor in the Department of Computer Science at the University of British Columbia (UBC) and an adjunct assistant professor at the University of Waterloo (UW).
 title: About
 permalink: /about/
 ---